rosenpass/rosenpass/tests/integration/README.md

 ## Testing specific versions

-You can specify specific versions of rosenpass to test compatability.
+You can specify specific versions of rosenpass to test compatibility.
 The proper way to do so is by overriding the respective inputs to the nix flake.
-As an example, say you want to test the compatability of your local version of rosenpass with the branch `new-feature` on github.
+As an example, say you want to test the compatibility of your local version of rosenpass with the branch `new-feature` on github.
 You can achieve this by running the following command:

 ```
 nix flake check  --override-input rosenpass-old ../../ --override-input rosenpass-new github:rosenpass/rosenpass/new-feature